 Another example of this is non-haem iron and vitamin C. Non-haem iron is the type of iron that is mostly found in plant-based foods and is harder for the body to absorb than iron that comes from animal sources (24,25).

 However, vitamin C helps the body to convert non-haem iron into a type that is easier for the body to use, so eating high-iron foods alongside sources of vitamin C can increase the amount of iron that is absorbed from that meal.

-It’s also worth considering that some forms of minerals are easier for the body to absorb and use than others.
+It’s also worth considering that some forms of minerals in food are easier for the body to absorb and use than others.
 This is known as nutrient bioavailability.
 Click here, if you’d like to learn more about the importance of bioavailability and the factors that may affect it.

 It’s important to keep in mind that the best source of vitamins and minerals are a healthy and balanced diet.

 However, from time to time when lifestyle factors such as fussy eating arise, your child’s intake may not always be optimal.

 During these periods, you may wish to support their mineral levels with a supplement.
 But with so many on the market, it can be difficult to know which one to choose.

 You may find it useful to keep the following factors in mind when comparing dietary supplements for your child:

 If you have any concerns about your child’s nutrient intake, have a chat with your friendly local GP who will be able to provide tailored advice based on their individual needs.

 From liquids to gummies to tablets, there are a range of different ways children may take their supplements.